arlw87/landingPage/README.md

 ---

 The header takes up most of the page when the page first loads.
 This provides a nice clean introduction to the webpage.
 It shows what the webpage is for and a opening image of books.
-The header also includes a nice animation fading in and out different text, that are quotes about the book club.
+The header also includes various quotes about the book club that change and fade in and out using CSS animation and a Javascript event handler.

 ### Sections